 While she aimed to snap the red-crowned cranes and other wildlife, her adventure led her to this stunning moment.
 The freezing fisherman seen in the photo sits quietly, waiting to catch fish without being deterred by the biting cold.

-- 13 Best Things to do in Icy Strait Point, Alaska
+- Things to Do in Icy Strait Point, Alaska